Chapter 4: Construction Details, Section 71: Existing Drainage Facilities

 Witness contractor sampling and testing of grout density and viscosity.
 Verify results meet the required density and strength values.

-Verify that the contractor is monitoring grout pump pressure gauge recorder printout to ensure grout pump pressure compliance with manufacturer’s instructions.
+Verify that the contractor is monitoring grout pump pressure gauge recorder printout to assure grout pump pressure compliance with manufacturer’s instructions.

 Review the contractor’s inspection and evaluation report.
 Prepare change order for ordered repairs.